pwenker/chessli2/README.md

 ### CLI

-There is also a CLI, for usage information type:
+There is also a CLI!
 ```
 rye run chessli2 --help
 ```